2017-2018 Funded projects

 Partner organisations: Bliss Neonatal Charity, Glasgow Children's Hospital Charity, Scottish Book Trust

 Family Integrated Care (FIC) is an innovative model of neonatal care that supports families to care for their baby in partnership with the clinical team.
 The team currently contribute beyond their normal clinical roles and are ready to take the project to the next level.
-This will allow key staff (HUGG Co-ordinators) dedicated time to support the plan for rigorous testing and measurement of the model of HUGG-FIC and to embed the most effective components in their Unit and share transferable learning and innovation throughout Health and Social Care in Scotland.
+This will allow key staff (HUG Co-ordinators) dedicated time to support the plan for rigorous testing and measurement of the model of HUG-FIC and to embed the most effective components in their Unit and share transferable learning and innovation throughout Health and Social Care in Scotland.

 - Supporting care homes to embed a robust Anticipatory Care Planning (ACP) approach in Edinburgh